Master of Divinity/Master of Social Work

 The M.Div./M.S.W. degree is designed to prepare individuals for positions of leadership and service in the social agencies of the church and the community at large.
 The program equips graduates for various forms of ministry and service in which clinical and administrative skills in social work and theology are critical.

 Two integrative seminars are taken in the first and final year of study.
-These seminars enable the student to integrate theological, Biblical, theoretical, ethical, pastoral, social justice, empirical, and practical dimensions of social work.
+These seminars enable the student to integrate theological, biblical, theoretical, ethical, pastoral, social justice, empirical, and practical dimensions of social work.

 The Master of Divinity/Master of Social Work program can be completed in four continuous years of full-time study.
 The dual degree leads to a Master of Divinity degree conferred by Duke University and a Master of Social Work degree conferred by the University of North Carolina at Chapel Hill.